ambewas/react-introduction/step_2/chapter_2.md

 - call the second parameter (the index of the current item we're looking at) a name.
 We called it `i`
 - then return a `<MusicSummaryItem>` component, with some props based on the current item we're looking at.
 For example: use the title of the current item.

 ### Keys

 Notice there's some prop we haven't defined or used before here in the `<MusicSummaryItem>`: `key`.

-Key is a prop you can always add to any react component or html element in React.
+Key is a prop you can always add to any React component or HTML element in React.
 It is the way React can keep track of which elements have been updated, to keep the DOM diffing algorithm efficient and fast.

 For now, it's enough to know that if you're creating components in a loop (such as with this `map` method we used here), you always need to give each item a unique key.
-Usually, you'd go with some sort of an ID - but for our purposes, the index works well.
+Usually (and ideally), you'd go with some sort of an ID - but for our purposes, the index works well.

 ## Initial state

 Now, we've created this `MusicSummary` component, but haven't actually added it to our application.
 Let's do that now, and we'll add in some code to provide state to our App as well, and talk a little bit about that.

 ```